Maine COVID-19 hospitalizations rise, and bed capacity is closely watched

 COVID-19 hospitalizations in Maine reached another record high on Friday, but updated daily case totals were not available because the state lab that processes tests was closed for the Thanksgiving holiday.

 As of Friday, there were 119 people hospitalized with COVID-19, an increase of 14 over the previous day, including 51 in critical care and 15 on a ventilator.
-This time last month, only 11 people were hospitalized, none of them in critical care.
+At this time last month, only 11 people were hospitalized, none of them in critical care.

 Cases will be updated again Saturday morning and will reflect case investigations and tests processed on Friday as of 11:59 p.m.
 Cases could be higher because the data will reflect tests collected over a period greater than 24 hours, but it’s also possible that fewer test samples were turned in during the holiday.
-Maine Center for Disease Control and Prevention director Dr. Nirav Shah said Wednesday that the lab and its workers haven’t taken a day off since March.
+Dr. Nirav Shah, director of the Maine Center for Disease Control and Prevention, said Wednesday that the lab and its workers haven’t taken a day off since March.

-The CDC reported 238 new cases on Thursday, which was the 7th time in 10 days that cases had topped 200.
-The 7-day average increased to 221, compared to 49 one month ago and just 27 two months ago.
+The Maine CDC reported 238 new cases on Thursday, which was the seventh time in 10 days that cases had topped 200.
+The seven-day average increased to 221, compared to 49 one month ago and just 27 two months ago.
 Since the pandemic began, there have been 11,265 confirmed or probable cases.
 The total has doubled since Oct.
 7 and 1,317 cases, or about 12 percent, have happened just in the last seven days.

 There were no additional deaths reported Thursday, which left the state’s total at 190.
 There had been at least one death in each of the previous 10 days, including 12 fatalities reported on Tuesday alone.
 So far in November, 43 people have died with COVID-19 in Maine, the second most of any month behind April.